 £21,012 in their second year

-We recommend a salary for all trainees, which we review on an annual basis.
-All trainees must be paid the Living Wage as set by the Living Wage Foundation as a minimum.
+Please note that whilst this is a recommendation only, all trainees must be paid the Living Wage as set by the Living Wage Foundation as a minimum.
 Training contracts failing to guarantee this salary as a minimum will be rejected by the Law Society.
 Our trainee salaries page goes into this in more detail.